 The Albergaria Do Calvário was once the home of olive oil production for the Convent of Santa Helena do Monte Calvário.
-It sits just near one of the old gates of the city, within Évora's historic walls, in a quiet neighborhood within walking distance of the main monuments.
+It sits just near one of the city's old gates, within Évora's historic walls, in a quiet neighborhood within walking distance of the main monuments.

 Its 22 rooms are decorated with local art and regional furniture.
-Spend an afternoon relaxing on the terrace at the wine bar, with a glass of a regional vintage and homemade tapas.
-Travelers can opt for specific packages like romance, history, wine, adventure, and more to add an extra element to their stay, whether it's a hot air balloon ride, tasting tour, or tour of the city's monuments.
+Spend an afternoon relaxing on the terrace at the wine bar with a glass of a regional vintage and homemade tapas.
+Travelers can opt for specific packages like romance, history, wine, adventure, and more to add an extra element to their stay, whether it's a hot-air balloon ride, a tasting tour, or a tour of the city's monuments.

 The Noble House

-The Noble House lives up to its name — it's a stellar example of an Alentejo noble lodge.
+The Noble House lives up to its name—it's a stellar example of an Alentejo noble lodge.
 It was once the home of the counts of Lousã, turned into a school, and then has been a hotel since the 1920s.
-Award-winning architect Fernando Coelho performed a full renovation of the property, which sits in the middle of Évora's historic center.
+Award-winning architect Fernando Coelho fully renovated the property, which sits in the middle of Évora's historic center.